NeoThyr - the Role of Mitochondria-dysfunction in Newborns of Mothers With Autoimmune Thyroid Disease

-Autoimmune Thyroid Disease
+|Subclinical Hypothyroidism Autoimmune Thyroid Disease Alteration of Mitochondrial Membrane|

 |Official Title:||NeoThyr - the Role of Mitochondria-dysfunction in Newborns of Mothers With Autoimmune Thyroid Disease|

-- Mitochondrial function [ Time Frame: Third trimester of pregnancy ] [ Designated as safety issue: No ]Mother bloodsample.
-Analyses will be run by flowcytometry and by seahorse
+- Mitochondrial function [ Time Frame: Delivery ]Maternal and cord blood.
+Analyses will be run by flow cytometry and qPCR

-- Perinatal complications [ Time Frame: At birth ] [ Designated as safety issue: No ]Apgar score, cord pH, need of CPAP, rescuscitation, low bloodsugar, cramps, death
+- Perinatal complications [ Time Frame: At birth ]Number of children in each group with abnormal apgar score, cord pH, need of CPAP, resuscitation, low blood sugar, cramps, death

-- Well-being [ Time Frame: Age 0-15 months ] [ Designated as safety issue: No ]Admissions to the hospital due to icterus, difficulties eating, weight loss or metabolic disease will be used as measures of early childhood adverse effects
+- Well-being [ Time Frame: Age 0-15 months ]Number of children in each group that have been admitted to the hospital due to icterus, difficulties eating, weight loss or metabolic disease

 - Motor development [ Time Frame: Age 0-15 months ]Numbers of children in each group with abnormal motor development will be evaluated by parental registration of motor development milestones

-- Cognitive development [ Time Frame: Age 1 and 15 months ] [ Designated as safety issue: No ]By Bayley-test
+- Cognitive development [ Time Frame: Age 6 and 15 months ]Differences between the two groups, evaluated by Bayley test

 Biospecimen Retention: Samples With DNA